garrettsutula/aws-solutions-architect-associate-notes/notes/cloudwatch.md

 # CloudWatch
 [CloudWatch FAQ](https://aws.amazon.com/cloudwatch/faqs/)

-Cloudwatch is a moonitoring sevice to monitor your AWS resources as well as the applications you run on AWS.
+Cloudwatch is a monitoring sevice to monitor your AWS resources as well as the applications you run on AWS.
 Cloudwatch is all about performance monitoring and metrics.

 Cloudwatch can monitor things like:
 - Storage & Content Delivery